Spaikyjordi/J25-programming-jordi/Arduino/arduino.md

 # Problem solver variation 1
 ---
-This code sets up serial communication and then uses two for loops in the setup function to first solve drawing problems for odd numbers from 1 to 30.
+This code sets up serial communication and then uses two for loops in the setup function to first solve drawing problems for numbers from 1 to 30.

 Then solve them in reverse order (from 30 to 1).
 The loop function is empty and doesn't contain any code.